Gilmer County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you took a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, the Georgia Department of Driver Services (DDS) will likely suspend your driver's license.
+If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, the Georgia Department of Driver Services (DDS) will attempt to suspend your license.

-• Temporary Permit: At the time of your arrest, the officer likely gave you a temporary driving permit.
-This permit is typically valid for 45 days from the date of your arrest or until your ALR hearing, whichever comes first.
-If you don't request a hearing within 15 days, the temporary permit is void and your suspension begins.
+• Temporary Permit: After your arrest, the officer may have issued you a temporary driving permit.
+This permit is typically valid until your ALR hearing or until the automatic suspension begins, whichever comes first.

 If You Refused Testing

-Refusing to submit to a breath, blood, or urine test carries a harsher penalty in Georgia.
+Refusing to submit to a breath, blood, or urine test carries even more severe consequences under Georgia's implied consent laws.

-• Implied Consent Law in Georgia: By driving on Georgia roads, you have given your "implied consent" to submit to chemical testing if arrested for DUI.
-Refusing to take the test can have serious consequences, independent of the outcome of your criminal case.
+• Implied Consent Law in Georgia: Georgia's implied consent law means that by driving on Georgia roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing can result in a license suspension, regardless of the outcome of your criminal case.

 The ALR/Administrative Hearing